 Florida man arrested for plot to blow up Target stores to tank stock

-A man with a felony record in South Carolina purchased a gun from an undercover FBI agent with the intention of carrying out an attack in "the spi... -- The Russian spy ship Viktor Leonov is no longer off the coast of Connecticut, but has moved southward to a position northeast of Norfolk, Virginia.The vessel...
-Monsanto has been served with a second lawsuit over the off-label dicamba drift damage that occurred in 10 states in 2016.
-The new case, a class action suit filed in U.S....
-Kearney, Neb.
+Sen. Ad... - A man with a felony record in South Carolina purchased a gun from an undercover FBI agent with the intention of carrying out an attack in "the spi... -- The Russian spy ship Viktor Leonov is no longer off the coast of Connecticut, but has moved southward to a position northeast of Norfolk, Virginia.The vessel...
+Net income attributable to Deere & Co. was $193.8 million, or $0.61 per share, for the first quarter ended Jan.
+29, compared with $254.4 million, or $0.80 per share, f...
+Lincoln - Jessica Shepard notched her 12th double-double of the year with a season-high 28 points to go along with 10 rebounds, but No.

 Add your comments below